thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 Confirm-SecureBootUEFI (Require privileges)
 ```

-If is it not enabled or the system is inferior as Windows, we can created a malicious DLL
+If is it not enabled or the system is inferior as Windows, we can created a malicious DLL.

 First, we need to enable LoadAppInit_DLLs